digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/concepts/lifecycling.rst

    :alt: The issuer creates a new ACME v2 instrument.
 They also create a distribution
          event by declaring a dividend on the ACME v1 instrument.

-Note that there is only one instrument (the v1) paying a dividend.
-The lifecycle event will now be used to evolve the v1 contract into a v2, that does not pay a dividend.
+Note that only one instrument (the v1) is paying a dividend.
+The lifecycle event is used to evolve the v1 contract into a v2 that does not pay dividends.

 Processing the event
 =====================